BombSquaders/BombSquad-Bot/.github/CONTRIBUTING.md

 # Contributing

 Having trouble working with the server files?
 Found a typo in the documentation?
-Interested in adding a feature or [fixing a bug](https://github.com/I-Am-The-Great/BombSquad-Server/issues)?
+Interested in adding a feature or add more interesting entries to `data/*.json` or fixing a bug?
 Then by all means [submit an issue](https://github.com/I-Am-The-Great/BombSquad-Server/issues/new) or [pull request](https://help.github.com/articles/using-pull-requests/).
 If this is your first pull request, it may be helpful to read up on the